For details on registration etc. please visit this page.

 In June 2019 and June 2020 The Digital Orientalist held Twitter Conferences where scholars, students, educators, librarians and curators came together to present their work in short papers on Twitter.
-Following the successes of these conferences, this year Editor-in-Chief, James Morris, and Contributor for Sinology, Maddalena Poli, are organizing a small workshop-based conference which will be hosted by The Digital Orientalist on Zoom on June 26, 2021.
+Following the successes of these conferences, this year Maddalena Poli, Mariana Zorkina, James Morris, and LWC van Lit are organizing a small workshop-based conference which will be hosted by The Digital Orientalist on Zoom on June 26, 2021.

 The Digital Orientalist’s Virtual Conference 2021

 Although previous conferences have focused primarily on sharing research, The Digital Orientalist’s Virtual Workshop and Conference 2021 will primarily focus on research methods.
 In the intra-pandemic world numerous conferences and academic meetings have gone digital, but there is still relatively limited space devoted to the discussion of digital research methods or to the processes of conducting digital humanities research within the field of oriental studies broadly defined.
 We hope to create a space where scholars, students, educators, librarians, and creators can come together and share tools, resources, and research methods with colleagues in related disciplines.
 As such, The Digital Orientalist invites proposals for 10–20-minute papers, tutorials, and reviews to be presented at The Digital Orientalist’s Virtual Workshop and Conference 2021.
 We hope that all papers, tutorials, or reviews will contain a practical element i.e. introducing a particular method, tool, or database and how audience members can use said method, tool, or database.

 People interested in presenting can send us proposals here.
 The deadline for proposals is May 15, 2021.